Finding Extrema from GraphsIn Exercises 15–20, sketch the graph o... | Channels for Pearson+

 Absolute Extrema

-Absolute extrema refer to the highest or lowest points on a function's graph over a given domain.
+Absolute extrema refer to the highest or lowest points on a function's graph over a specified domain.
 An absolute maximum is the highest point, while an absolute minimum is the lowest.
-To find these, one must evaluate the function at critical points and endpoints within the domain, ensuring the function is continuous over the interval.
+To find these, one must evaluate the function at critical points and endpoints within the domain, if they exist.

 Recommended video: